 This definition of legal insanity is known as the “McNaghten (sometimes spelled M’Naghten or McNaughten) rule.”3

 You can plead not guilty by reason of insanity at your arraignment hearing.
 For the insanity defense to work, you will then need to prove that it is more likely than not that you were legally insane when you committed your crime.4

 If you can convince the jury at your California criminal jury trial that you are not guilty by reason of insanity, then you will be committed to a state mental hospital instead of being sent to prison.5

 Here are some examples of situations in which the legal defense of insanity could help a defendant get a verdict of not guilty:

-In order to help you better understand the insanity defense in California, our California criminal defense attorneys6 will discuss the following:
+In order to help you better understand the insanity defense, our California criminal defense attorneys6 will discuss the following: